cidacslab/Mathematical-and-Statistical-Modeling-of-COVID19-in-Brazil/README.md

 ## Mathematical modeling: compartimental models

   In this section, we gradatively show the application of compartimental models for disease transmission.
-We start illustrating the use of the well known Susceptible, infected and Recovered model, increasing to more complex systems involving other divisions of the population as quarantined individuals, Isolated individuals, and so on.
+We start illustrating the use of the so well known Susceptible, infected and Recovered model, increasing to more complex systems involving other divisions of the population as quarantined individuals, Isolated individuals, and so on.
+We apply all our analysis to data of coronavirus in Brazil and its subregions.

 ### The Susceptible-Infected-Recovered model

+#### Conceptual model

+  Depending on the disease and the research scope, after the contact of the susceptible population with infected individuals, the most basic model of disease transmission assumes that the population can be divided into three compartments:

+  * the susceptible, S, individuals who can catch the disease;
+  * the infectives, I, who have the disease and can transmit it;
+  * and the removed, R, which comprises the ones that recovered with immunity.